boramonideep/XMC-for-Arduino/Core-Libraries.md

 ## I2S Library

 This library has been tested for the [Adafruit MEMS microphone breakout](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout) with both XMC4700 relax kit and XMC1100 XMC2Go.
-It will also support Infineon's XENSIV MEMS microphone.
+It also support´s Infineon's XENSIV MEMS microphone.
 Please refer to documentation for pin connections.

 ### Limitations
-As a preliminary version, it works well with the XMC4700 relax kit; with XMC2Go, however, if conditions need to be added in order to filter out the glitches in the raw data.
+With XMC2Go (possibly also with other XMC1000 family devices), you might see many glitches in the sampled data.
+This is due to the lower speed of the microcontrollers, and you should try to reduce the I2S sampling rate.